Into the Great Wide Open: Spoken interlude

 As a tongue-in-cheek reference to the "Hello, CD Listeners" interlude on compact disc releases of Full Moon Fever, on cassette tape releases of this album there is a brief spoken interlude at the end of Side One.
 In it, Petty instructs cassette listeners how to properly flip over their tape and prepare it for Side Two.
+"Attention cassette listeners, you have now completed Side One.
+In order to hear Side Two, please fast forward to the end of the reel before turning the tape over.
+Thank you."